Sodium: Too Much of a Good Thing

 Prevention Tips

-• People of any age with developmental delays might eat too much salt.
-The same is true for adults with dementia.
-Store salt and high-sodium condiments, such as soy sauce, out of their reach.
+• People of any age with intellectual impairment or dementia might eat too much salt.
+Store salt and high-sodium condiments out of their reach.

 • Do not give salt water to make someone vomit.